eimaam/react-next-toast/README.md

 #### **NOTE:** _For more advanced customization, you can directly use the ToastNotification component and pass in the required props - duration, position, className._

-_Thank you for using `react-next-toast_! 🙏❤️ If you have experience any issues, have any questions or sugestions for improvement, feel free to raise an issue here on GitHub or reach out to me.
+_Thank you for using `react-next-toast_! 🙏❤️ If you experience any issue, have any questions or sugestions for improvement, feel free to raise an issue here on GitHub or reach out to me.
 Your feedback is very vital! ☺:)

 _Cheers to toasting to simpler and delightful notes! _🥂